noam1616/ETB/ReadMe.md

 + holding `ctrl` while clicking will scale the footage to its original size (100%).

 #### Move (bitch, get out the way)
-This might be my favorite. dragging this button around will drag the selected videos on timeline accordingly, letting you reposition multiple videos with ease.
+This might be my favorite. it's a neat little joystick, and oh my, it's indeed full of joy. dragging this button around will drag the selected videos on timeline accordingly, letting you reposition multiple videos with ease.
 `shift/alt` modifiers will work here as they do for scale/rotate - massive and fine movement respectively.

 ## Formats
 ![RM_formats](payloads/RM_formats.png)
+These buttons let's you easily change the dimensions of the frame (sequence settings). you see three of them (landscape / portrait / square), but `shift` clicking the portrait button will make your frame `2:3`
++ `ctrl` click to duplicate current sequence and change to new dimensions (this will also give a suffix to the new sequence name - for example *"Sequence Name_square"*)

 ## Outro
 ![RM_outro](payloads/RM_outro.png)
+Choose the language and the type of the outro, and drag this whole section to the timeline to import.
+You can also alt-drag it as you would any other file, to replace existing video asset present on the timeline.

 ## Audio (SFX / Music)
 ![RM_audio](payloads/RM_audio.png)
+Choose audio file using the drop-down menus and drag directly to timeline.
++ `ctrl` click the title ("Game SFX") to switch audio categories.
++ available audio categories are `Game SFX` / `Non-Game SFX` / `Music` / `Narration`